-The very low susceptibility of Empire to scald indicates that it can be safely stored without any preservative treatment.
+The very low susceptibility of Empire, Honeycrisp and Gala to scald indicates that they can be safely stored without any preservative treatment.
 However, if preservative treatment is demanded, then use 1000 ppm DPA in the drench solution.

 Table 11.4.1.
 Recommended diphenylamine concentrations for varieties subject to scald.